CobruApp/cobru-for-wc/README.md

 If you want to perform tests in the development environment with the Cobru application, you can download the app at https://cobru.co/download/.
 In the app, when you log in, you will find a toggle or switch that allows you to switch between environments, bearing in mind that the login credentials can only be used in the environment in which they were created.

 NOTE: Both in the panel and in the app, the default environment is production.

+## Copyright and License
+This project is licensed under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.html), version 3 or later